-Trump calls Zelensky ‘dictator’: What’s behind escalating war of words?
+Trump calls Zelenskyy ‘dictator’: What’s behind escalating war of words?

 The pushback from Zelenskyy, some analysts say, came after Trump repeated Russian talking points on the Ukraine war and excluded Kyiv from the Riyadh talks on Tuesday.

-While the war of words between Trump and Zelenskyy has recently escalated against the backdrop of Ukraine peace talks, hostility has been brewing between the two for years.
+While the war of words between Trump and Zelenskyy has recently escalated against the backdrop of talks to end the Ukraine war, hostility has been brewing between the two for years.

-During Trump’s first term in September 2019, he wanted Zelenskyy to work with US attorney Rudy Giuliani in investigating political rival Democrat Joe Biden and his son, Hunter Biden.
+During Trump’s first term in September 2019, he wanted Zelenskyy to work with US lawyer Rudy Giuliani in investigating political rival Democrat Joe Biden and his son, Hunter Biden.
 Trump alleged that Biden tried to interfere with a Ukrainian prosecutor in relation to his son.
 This was when it was alleged that Hunter accepted bribes from a Kyiv-based company, Burisma.
 Hunter pleaded guilty in the tax evasion case but was pardoned by Biden months later in December 2024.

 Despite criticising the Ukrainian leader on the campaign trail, Trump met Zelenskyy months before the elections at his New York base in Trump Tower to discuss how to end the war.